john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 Role overview:

-:   -   Developing several web crawling Perl programs for gathering
+:   - Developed several web crawling Perl programs for gathering
       security related data, each crawler exporting downloaded data as a CSV file.

-    -   Developing a Perl program that downloads security related data from several sources, verifies, cleans, and normalizes the data, and export it as an XML file.
+    - Developed a Perl program that downloads security related data from several sources, verifies, cleans, normalizes the data, and export it as an XML file.

-    -   Developing a Perl program that post-processes the exported XML data to remove duplicate entries and overlapping ranges using a binary search algorithm.
+    - Developed a Perl program that post-processes the exported XML data to remove duplicate entries and overlapping IP ranges using a binary search algorithm.

-    -   Developing a Perl program that parses the log files (Log4Perl) generated by aforementioned programs, generates reports, and emails those reports.
+    - Developed a Perl program that parses log files (Log4Perl) generated by aforementioned programs, creates reports, and emails those reports.

-    -   Developing a Dancer2 web application to manually enter such data and store it into a MySQL database.
+    - Developed a Dancer2 web application to manually enter IP ranges and related security data and store this information into a MySQL database.

-    -   Configuring and documenting virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via rsync and HTTPs in a secure manner where required.
+    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via rsync and HTTPs in a secure manner where required.
+Documented the entire process of configuration and installation in great detail.

-    -   Writing documentation on how to create certificates to allow client side certificate authentication in nginx (HTTPS), and configuring nginx accordingly.
+    - Wrote documentation on how to create certificates to allow client side certificate authentication in nginx (HTTPS), and configuring nginx accordingly.

-    -   Writing extensive tests for all developed custom Perl modules and scripts.
+    - Wrote extensive tests for all developed custom Perl modules and scripts.

-    -   Designing and documentating file format specifications (XML, CSV) in Org Mode format (Emacs).
+    - Designed file formats (XML, CSV).
+Documented each format in Org Mode format (Emacs).

-    -   Designing Relax NG schemata to validate XML files.
+    - Designed Relax NG schemata to validate XML files.

-	-   Writing XSLT to transform XML output to older formats in order to support client programs that require an older format prior to being safely updated.
+	- Wrote XSLT to transform XML output to older formats in order to support client programs that require an older format prior to being safely updated.

-    -   Writing extensive technical documentation in Org Mode format (Emacs).
+    - Wrote extensive technical documentation in Org Mode format (Emacs).

 Interesting challenges:

 :   Because the generated XML file is used in security related
-    applications great care had to be taken to verify the downloaded data and make sure that malformed data wouldn’t end up in the final XML file.
-Because the generated data is used in programs written and maintained by other programmers high quality specifications and documentation was mandatory.
+    applications great care had to be taken to verify the integrity of the downloaded data and make sure that malformed data wouldn’t end up in the final XML file.
+Because the generated data is used in programs written and maintained by other programmers, clear specifications and well-written documentation was mandatory.
 In order to keep this documentation under version control Emacs’ Org Mode was used to write in plain text and convert it to, for example, PDF.
-Due to the asynchonous nature of the various programs avoiding race conditions is mandatory.
+Due to the asynchonous nature of the various programs care had to be taken to avoid race conditions.

 ## Eyeforyou